Block Basis Factorization for Scalable Kernel Matrix Evaluation: Block Basis Factorization

-are the $i$-th row-submatrix and $j$-th column-submatrix, respectively.
-Hence, the width of $U_i$ is the numerical rank of $M_{i,:}$ for a desired accuracy $\epsilon$, and the width of $V_j$ is the numerical rank of $M_{:,j}$.
-If the numerical ranks of all row- and column- submatrices are bounded by $r$, then the memory cost for the {BBF} is given by $\mathcal{O}(nr+(rk)^2)$.
-Further, if $k\leq \sqrt{n}$ and $r$ is a constant independent of $n$, then the {BBF} gives a data-sparse representation of $M$ with linear memory (see \autoref{fig:bbf}).
-In this case, the complexity for both storing the {BBF} and applying it to a vector will be linear.
+We discuss the memory cost for the {BBF} structure.
+If the numerical ranks of all the base $U_i$ are bounded by $r$, then the memory cost for the {BBF} is $O(nr+(rk)^2)$.
+Further, if $k\leq \sqrt{n}$ and $r$ is a constant independent of $n$, then the {BBF} gives a data-sparse representation of matrix $M$.
+In this case, the complexity for both storing the {BBF} structure and applying it to a vector will be linear in $n$.

+It is important to distinguish between our {BBF} and a block low-rank (BLR) structure~\cite{Amestoy2015}.
+There are two main differences: 1).
+The memory usage of the BBF is much less than BLR.
+BBF has one basis for all the blocks in the same row; while BLR has a separate basis for each block.
+The memory for BBF is $nr + (rk)^2$, whereas for BLR it is $2nkr$.
+2).
+It is more challenging to construct BBF in linear complexity while remaining accurate.
+A direct approach using SVD to construct the low-rank base has a cubic cost; while a simple randomized approach would be inaccurate and unstable.

+In the next section, we will propose an efficient method to construct the BBF structure, which uses randomized methods to reduce the cost while still providing a robust approach.
+Our method is linear in $n$ for R1{most kernels}{many kernels} used in machine learning applications.